 Controls – 9/10

 For the most part, the controls are fine.
 The only problem I had with them concerned the various degrees of speed the character can move at and issues surrounding it.
 When the character moves normally, it can be fairly slow and gameplay can be somewhat hampered by it in turn.
 But when the character is dashing, it sometimes makes moving Spyro around a little bit difficult, as it can be easy to bump into a lot of things along the way.
 But what needs to be kept in mind is that this was one of Sony’s first decent 3D platforming games, and as such, it was going to be a case of trial and error when it came to controls, as there were a lot of issues to be addressed at the time.
 But overall, Insomniac handled things more than well enough.

 Lifespan – 8/10

 For an early PlayStation game, this was fairly long.
-It may not have been on the same level as Final Fantasy VII, but 100% completion would take in excess of 20-30 hours, which is outstanding as far I’m concerned.
+It may not have been on the same level as Final Fantasy VII, but 100% completion would take in excess of 7 to 8 hours, which was fairly long for the time.
 The longer a game can be made to last, the better.
 Nowadays, that may seem like a fraction of what quite a few games of today can deliver, but I was left wanting for nothing after I finished this game when I was a kid.
 It still makes for a very fulfilling experience to this day; being aware of the game’s historical importance and what impact it subsequently had on Sony only makes the experience evermore enthralling.

 Storyline – 6/10